 AD | Featured

 If there’s ever been a time to highlight the importance of financial security, it’s now.
-The COVID-19 pandemic has taken so much from so many, including jobs, and that much relied upon regular pay packet.
+The COVID-19 pandemic has taken so much from so many, including jobs, and that much relied upon regular pay packets.

 What would happen to your family if you were rendered unable to work due to serious illness or injury?
 What if your side of the family income disappeared?
 This is why every parent and every working person should consider income protection insurance.